s0uravk/web-scraping-challenge/README.md

 5.About how many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
     Consider how many days elapse on Earth in the time that Mars circles the Sun once.
     Visually estimate the result by plotting the daily minimum temperature.

+Finally, the retreived data is stored as a CSV file in the  Output folder and the browser is exited.